 VERMONT, Town of Hinesburg – Homes that are NGBS Green Certified are eligible to receive a density bonus of up to 2% above the base residential density.

-VIRGIN ISLANDS (U.S.) – The U.S. Virgin Islands current Qualified Allocation Plan recognizes NGBS, LEED, Enterprise and ENERGY STAR certification.
-Under Energy Efficiency, up to 10 points may be awarded with 9 points for NGBS Bronze and 10 points for Silver and above.
+VIRGIN ISLANDS (U.S.) – The U.S. Virgin Islands Qualified Allocation Plan for Low-Income Housing Tax Credits recognizes NGBS, LEED, Enterprise Green Communities, and ENERGY STAR certification.
+Under Energy Efficiency, up to 10 points may be awarded, with 9 points for NGBS Bronze and 10 points for Silver and above.